AKlaus/Transparent-Auth-Gateway/README.md

 A trusted authority for our enterprise application(s) that
 - transparently (without additional user interaction) confirms the identity with the linked _Identity Provider_ (an _Azure AD_ tenant in this case), supporting SSO;
+- conducts extra authentication checks (with a potential for own user management);
 - issues an _access token_ with app-specific attributes (user’s roles/groups/etc.);
 - is self-hosted without reliance on third-party services.